-After 100 years, understanding the electrical role of dendritic spinesDecember 5th, 2012 in Neuroscience /
+After 100 years, understanding the electrical role of dendritic spinesDecember 5, 2012 in Medicine & Health / Neuroscience

 It's the least understood organ in the human body: the brain, a massive network of electrically excitable neurons, all communicating with one another via receptors on their tree-like dendrites.
 Somehow these cells work together to enable great feats of human learning and memory.
 But how?